ZynthZWorkZ/TinyCinema/README.md

 ## 🎥 Movie Collection

-The application includes 25k movies, each with:
+The application includes 25k movies in URL formats, each with:
 - High-quality poster images
 - Title and year information
 - Direct playback options